jroblak/jroblak.github.com/_drafts/2019-10-01-hack-the-box-smasher2.md

   *(long **)(return_list[3] + 8) = data;
   ...
 {% endhighlight %}
 Notice the line `*data = *data + 1;` which is missing in the second code path.
 Further investigating shows that every other non-exception based code path _also_ has that line.
 So, what's it for?
-Time to dive into (Python internals)[https://docs.python.org/2.7/c-api/index.html].
+Time to dive into [Python internals](https://docs.python.org/2.7/c-api/index.html).

-Python uses (reference counting)[https://docs.python.org/2.7/c-api/refcounting.html] in addition to garbage collection.
+Python uses [reference counting](https://docs.python.org/2.7/c-api/refcounting.html) in addition to garbage collection.
 Reference counting is a way for the Python runtime to determine when it's safe to deallocate objects.
 Once an object's reference count hits 0, the object’s type’s deallocation function is invoked.
 These counts are increased by the `Py_INCREF` macro, and decreased by the `Py_DECREF` macro.

 In our case, `*data = *data + 1;` is `Py_INCREF` increasing the number of references to our `data` dictionary, since it's being put into the `return_list` variable, and so it shouldn't be deallocated.
 However, the same thing is happening in the other code path, but there is no `Py_INCREF`!
 Furthermore, all of this code ends up hitting this:
 {% highlight c %}